- About Us

 - Cultural Programs

 Welcome to Missouri University of Science & Technology's Intensive English Program!
 We are excited to greet you and introduce you to your new home.
 Please view the tabs below for what you need to do upon arrival.

 - 1st Step

 What: Go to Student Services.

-Where: Office of International and Cultural Affairs at 103 Norwood Hall on campus.
+Where: International Affairs at 103 Norwood Hall on campus.